 Leads and sales are generated but knowing which medium generated which sale has always been a challenge.
 Things are further complicated by the wide-scale proliferation of media and that many new customers will have been impacted by several touch points before actually deciding to become a customer.

 He browses their site but doesn’t call them just yet as his phone rings and he needs to tend to some other issue.
-He forgets about this for a while until while browsing the net, he again sees and ad for GED as they are running a re-marketing campaign on Google’s display network.
+He forgets about this for a while until while browsing the net, he again sees several touch points will have impacted many new customers ad for GED as they are running a re-marketing campaign on Google’s display network.

 He sees the ad but doesn’t click on it but does think “o ya, I’ve got to call those guys.”
 That night, he is at home browsing Facebook and again sees an ad for online GED classes provided by GED as they are also re-marketing on Facebook.
 He clicks on the ad, again browses the site for a bit and decides to call them first thing the following morning.